SkSamuel157/devsecops-secrets-lab/README.md

 ## License

-This project was developed for educational purposes and portfolio demonstration.
+This project is available for educational and portfolio purposes.

+The source code may be used as a reference for learning secure DevSecOps concepts, provided proper attribution is maintained.